Chapter 5 : I like my job.

 The problem, you see, is that I can’t get at them without awkwardly invading his personal space.
 Ah, yes.
 The woes of my life.

-“Can you pass me the menus?”
+“Louis, can you pass me the menus?”
 I ask quietly.

-I sigh and spin around, march determinedly to the counter, and grab the menus for myself, personal space be damned.
+Sighing, I spin around, march determinedly to the counter, and grab the menus for myself, personal space be damned.
 To be honest, I don’t know what his problem is but it’s really pissing me off.
 I threw one measly book at him.
 So what?
 At least he has a nice flat to go back to, a bed to sleep in, and money to spare.
 He’s got no right to complain about things.

 “You know what?”
 I snap.
 “Just shut up, Louis.
 Just shut the fuck up.”